-They grow 30 kinds of organic sugarcane on their 80 acres and do the entire production and bottling on site.
-There are a number of varieties of sugarcane throughout the world, only 50 strains have names, something I found to be really interesting.
+They grow 30 kinds of organic sugarcane on their 80 acres and do the entire production and bottling on-site.
+There are many varieties of sugarcane throughout the world, but only 50 strains have names, something I found to be really interesting.
 At Ocean Vodka they mainly use two which I scribbled down and cannot read in my notes!
 I got to taste them both, this is what they look like:

 In addition, Ocean Vodka is trying to preserve the original Polynesian varieties that came as part of the original canoe crops (I wrote about these crops in my Hilo Farm Tour post) and they have 27 of these strains in a Polynesian Preservation Field.